raghav798tripathi/Airbnb-Dashboard-Project-Tableaut-/README.md

 ## 📊 Features:
 -Top neighbourhoods wrt avg price/day of Airbnb listings.
 -Room types vs price on different neighbourhood groups.
--On an average for how many nights people stayed in each room types..
+-On an average for how many nights people stayed in each room types.
 -How monthly reviews varies with room types in each neighbourhood groups.
 -Top 10 reviewed hosts on the basis of reviews/month.
 -Room types and their relation with availability in diffrent neighbourhood groups.